Q24 What are the distances between fuel stations on the Stuart Highway between Port Augusta to Darwin?

 The biggest risk is from travellers coming the other way on short time frames, travelling too fast and without due care and attention.
 Rollovers and collisions are not uncommon in peak tourism season.

 Main Roads rest areas for South Australia can be obtained from an RAA App.
+A map showing rest areas can be viewed from Location SA Map Viewer, but this gives no details of size or suitablitlity of the rest areas.
 Not all will be suitable for overnight stays and those that are may fill early in the afternoon.

 Main Roads rest areas are shown here for the Stuart Highway within the Northern Territory

 Port Augusta to Pimba (intersection with turnoff to Woomera) 173 kilometres (LPG)